vlabella/GLE/README.md

 	cmake --install build --config Release
 	```

 All gle files will be installed to `C:\Program Files\gle-graphics` by default.
 Add `C:\Program Files\gle-graphics\bin` to your PATH environment variable.
 The installation location can be changed by setting `CMAKE_INSTALL_PREFEX` on the initial cmake call.
+Filetype associations (.gle to qgle) will be created if INSTALL_CREATE_FILETYPE_ASSOCIATION is set ON in initial cmake call.

 ### Building on macOS